BZF8989/JavaTTT/README.md

 ### Tic Tac Toe

-Two player TTT using Java GUI
+Two player TTT using Java GUI.
+Not built using MVC, using MVP design.

 Run TTT.java